Skip to main content

 Caveats

-Our finetuning script is designed for simplicity and advanced users may wish to develop it further.
+Our finetuning script is designed for simplicity.
+We strongly advise users to customise it further for their use-case to get the best performance.
 Please be aware that:

 • The script assumes that your ASE database rows contain energy, forces, and stress data.
 To train on molecular data without stress, you will need to edit the code.